 *To find your phone’s Android version: Go to “Settings” → “About Phone” → “Android Version”.
-On your phone, some authorizations must be given so that the KIP application has the right to retrieve information from your beacon.
-If the authorizations are not given or are given in an incomplete way, when the KIP application goes in the background, the phone does not authorize the bluetooth scan anymore.
-The application can no longer “listen” to the KIP continuously, which explains a lack of connection with the beacon or less detailed traces (you rely only on less frequent radio communication.
+On your phone, some authorizations must be given so the KIP application can retrieve information from your beacon. – If the authorizations are not given (or are given incompletely), when the KIP application is in the background, the phone does not authorize its bluetooth scan anymore. – The application can no longer “listen” to the KIP continuously, which explains a lack of connection with the beacon and/or less detailed traces (you rely only its radio communications, which are by definition less frequent).
 For more information on the emission frequencies of the KIP, see here) For Android 12* and higher: You are no longer obliged to activate your phone’s GPS.
-However, it is mandatory to autorise the KIP app’s scan for “Devices in proximity”.
+However, it is mandatory to authorize the KIP app’s scan for “Devices in proximity”.
 To do this, on your phone, go to “Settings” -> “Privacy” -> “Authorisation management” -> “Devices in proximity” → find the “KIP” application → select “Authorise”.

-For Android 11* and lower: For the Bluetooth to work properly and detect your KIP, you will also need to activate your GPS.
-Although the KIP solution does not use your phone’s GPS (but the one included in the beacon), Android requires certain authorisations to perform a permanent Bluetooth scan.
+For Android 11* and lower: For your phone’s bluetooth to work properly and detect your KIP, you will also need to activate your GPS.
+Although the KIP solution does not use your phone’s GPS (but the one included in the beacon), Android requires certain authorisations to perform a permanent bluetooth scan.
 These authorisations include the GPS: its activation is therefore mandatory with some brands and versions of Android phones.
-If you have a Huawei, in addition to the above settings: You must explicitly allow continuous bluetooth scanning.
-To do this, go to “Settings” -> “Location data” -> “Advanced settings” -> “Bluetooth search enabled”.
+If you have a Huawei, in addition to the above settings: You must explicitly allow your phone to continuous scan in bluetooth.
+To do this, go to “Settings” -> “Location data” -> “Advanced settings” -> “bluetooth search enabled”.
 If you have any problems, questions or need additional support, please contact us at firstname.lastname@example.org